-The consequences of doing too much too soon can be disastrous.
-Insufficiently healed wounds can open, cause profuse bleeding or herniation, and require an emergency trip to the hospital.
-Not only will the cost be unwanted, but the chance of scarring increases and the amount of time needed to heal the incision is reset to the beginning.
+The consequences of doing too much too soon can be harmful.
+Insufficiently healed wounds can open, cause bleeding or herniation, and require an emergency trip to the hospital.
+Not only will the cost be unwanted, but the chance of scarring increases, and the amount of time needed to heal the incision will have increased also.

 The typical recovery time after a C-section is one to two months.
 While heavy lifting and high-intensity training are not recommended until several weeks after delivery, regardless of method, there are low-impact, core-strengthening exercises that can be done to help speed up recovery.
 Belly breathing, meditation, Kegels, and wall sits are some exercises that are effective for working the core and reinforcing the pelvic floor.